NerminImamovic/testOracleAutomation/README.md

 machine learning approach for different for certain use case.
 Also, we explained different steps what can be used for solving the test oracle problem where signals are part of verdict process.

-Keywords: Test oracle automation, the oracle problem, machine learning, classification, feature engineering, signal classification, time-series analysis, time-series classification, multivariate time-series classification
+<b>Keywords</b>: <i>Test oracle automation, the oracle problem, machine learning, classification, feature
+engineering, signal classification, time-series analysis, time-series classification, multivariate time-series classification</i>

 [1] Ieee standard glossary of software engineering terminology.
 IEEE Std 610.12-1990, pages 1–84,